jagill/jagill.github.io/_presto/presto-joins.md

 kept by each worker; at the end unmatched right rows are yielded with `null` fields instead of the left-hand fields.

-This last method is not easy to do in the case of Right or Full Outer Joins.
-Thus, specifying either of these will force a Partitioned Join.
+This procedure for Right or Full Outer Joins is hard to do if multiple workers have the same build-side join key: a given worker might not find a match, but it doesn't know if another worker has found a match.
+This would be the case in a Broadcast join, so specifying either of these will force a Partitioned Join.

 Join Predicates and Push Downs
 ==============================